robert-mccarthy-ca/modern-druid/docs/kiln-system.md

 These numbers assume consistent feedstock quality, sufficient drying/storage capacity, and uninterrupted operations.
 At this scale, **on-site biomass generation is unlikely to suffice**, making reliable external partnerships essential and a key part of profitability and how much we can afford for additional summer labour, either to retrieve the biomass or to work in the food forest.

-This represents the **maximum scalable throughput** for a single site with 2 full-time kiln crews.
+This represents the **maximum scalable throughput** for a single kiln setup with 2 full-time kiln crews.
 Multiple such sites could be coordinated under the same replication model and funding strategy, or longer lines of kilns could be placed in the same building if large enough, etc.

 ---